AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 It's possible to add ColorRange and use ColorScale in AnyChart Seat Maps.
 ColorRange looks like a range bar, colored as gradient or like a number of colored boxes, each presenting a range of values.
 It is rather useful when we need to identify the value that each point on a map presents.

-To enable ColorRange, we need to set "true" to the {api:anychart.charts.Map#colorRange}colorRange(){api} method.
+To enable ColorRange, we need to set "true" as an argument to the {api:anychart.charts.Map#colorRange}colorRange(){api} method.
 To make it work properly we need to set the colors and the type of the ColorScale.
 You can find information about colorScale adjusting in the [ColorRange article](../ColorRange).

 ```
 // set the colors and ranges for the scale